AndrewLao/StudySapphire/README.md

 ### For development

 Use `npm install` or `npm i` first if the project was recently updated.
 This avoids errors with packages not existing.

+Check the imports within App.jsx for the main components used